 Once the Shrinky Dink key rings have cooled thread the key ring through the hole and voila your fathers day shrinky dink key ring in finished!

 2. Perler or Hama Bead Fathers Day Coaster

 This is such a cute and simple idea, the craft itself take 30 minutes to an hour so a great project to keep little minds engaged and there are endless ways for kids to express themselves creatively with colour and design choices.

 Here's what we used to make our coaster:

-- We used the square end of the arch peg board for the coaster shape, turns out it's exactly the right size for a coaster!
+- We used the square end of a pegboard for the coaster shape, turns out the arch pegboard is exactly the right size for a coaster!

 - A piece of baking paper